dungeons-of-moria/umoria/docs/faq.md

 If you have a patch for the bug, please submit a _Pull Request_ to the [source code repository on Github](https://github.com/dungeons-of-moria/umoria).

+More information can be found in our [CONTRIBUTING](https://github.com/dungeons-of-moria/umoria/blob/master/CONTRIBUTING.md) guide.

 ## 2. Game Play - Non-Spoiler Questions

-### How does resistance work?
-Are two items of resistance cumulative?
+### How does resistance work, and are two items of resistance cumulative?

 Resist heat/cold potions and spells give temporary resistance to heat or cold.
 All other resistance items give permanent resistance.
 Two permanent resistances _are not_ cumulative, and two temporary resistances _are_ cumulative only in duration.

-Fire and cold do 1/3 damage if you have single resistance, 1/9 if you have double.
-Acid does 1/2 damage if you have any armor to corrode, 1/3 if you have resistance but no armor, and 1/4 if you have resistance and armor.
-Lightning does 1/3 damage if you have resistance.
+Fire and cold do `1/3` damage if you have single resistance, `1/9` if you have double.
+Acid does `1/2` damage if you have any armor to corrode, `1/3` if you have resistance but no armor, and `1/4` if you have resistance and armor.
+Lightning does `1/3` damage if you have resistance.

-There is no resistance against poison gas.
+**_There is no resistance against poison gas._**

 ### How does speed work?

-Do you get faster if you are already Very Fast and get another speed item?
+_Do you get faster if you are already **Very Fast** and get another speed item?_

-`Very Fast` is the highest speed that can be displayed, but if you are fortunate enough to find several speed items, you can get still faster.
+**Very Fast** is the highest speed that can be displayed, but if you are fortunate enough to find several speed items, you can get still faster.
 Permanent speed items (rings and boots) are cumulative, and temporary speed (potions, spells, and staffs) can add one more point to your speed.
 Multiple uses of temporary speed are cumulative only in duration.

 ### How does experience work in Umoria?

 _Contribution by Mike Marcelais, North Carolina School of Science And Math._

 All characters receive experience during the game.
 Experience determines your level, which determines hit points, mana points, spells, abilities, etc. The